oscarlr-TRs/PacMonSTR/README.md

 ### BAM file
 The reads in the BAM file must contain read group tags "0","1" or "2".
 "1" and "2" correspond to haplotype 1 and haplotype 2.
 "0" are unphased reads.

-If the alignment BAM file does have a read group tag, then the tag "0" can be added to the bam file using the script `PacMonSTR/add_read_group.py`, for example:
+If the alignment BAM file does not have a read group tag, then the tag "0" can be added to the bam file using the script `PacMonSTR/add_read_group.py`, for example:
 ```
 python PacMonSTR/add_read_group.py \
   alignment_sorted.bam \